yohasebe/openai-chat-api-workflow/README.md

 **Recent Change Log**

-- 2.0.3: Addressed a CSS loading issue on Safari.
+- 2.1.0: Added the ability to stream text responses from GPT while chatting 🤖💬
-- **2.0.0**: Introduced support for interactive chat 💬 with GPT.
+- 2.0.3: Resolved a CSS loading issue on Safari.
-- 1.12.0: Popup model selector is introduced
+- 2.0.0: Introduced support for interactive chat with GPT.
-- 1.11.3: Speech-to-text file action issue fixed
+- 1.12.0: Introduced a popup model selector.
-- 1.11.2: New keyword (`gpt`) added for simple query
+- 1.11.3: Fixed an issue with the speech-to-text file action.
-- 1.11.0: Speech-to-text using Whisper API added
+- 1.11.2: Added a new keyword (gpt) for simple queries.
-- 1.10.2: `Enhance Prompt` supports both `gpt-4` and `gpt-3.5-turbo`.
+- 1.11.0: Added support for speech-to-text using the Whisper API.
-- 1.10.0: `Enhance Prompt` option for image generation mode added
+- 1.10.2: The Enhance Prompt feature now supports both gpt-4 and gpt-3.5-turbo.
-- 1.9.1: 1024x1024 image generation issue fixed
+- 1.10.0: Added the Enhance Prompt option for image generation mode.
-- 1.9.0: Image generation using DALL·E API supported
+- 1.9.1: Fixed an issue with 1024x1024 image generation.

 [Complete Change Log](https://github.com/yohasebe/openai-chat-api-workflow/blob/main/CHANGELOG.md)